Constipated? 7 Ways to Poop Better Tomorrow

-If you’re among the nearly 19 percent of American who tends to get backed up, these simple tips can get things moving again.
+If you're among the nearly 19 percent of Americans who tends to get constipated, these simple constipation remedies can get things moving again.

 Try a toilet stool